1986 Pacific hurricane season: Seasonal summary

 Activity in the Eastern Pacific Hurricane Center's (EPHC) area of responsibility was above average.
 There were 25 tropical depressions, one short of the record set in 1982, which had 26.
-Only one storm formed in the Central Pacific Hurricane Center's (CPHC) area of responsibility, Tropical Depression One-C. Six other cyclones entered the CPHC area of responsibility from the EPHC area of responsibility.
+Only one system formed in the Central Pacific Hurricane Center's (CPHC) area of responsibility, and six others entered the CPHC area of responsibility from the EPHC area of responsibility.
 In all, 17 systems formed, which is two storms above normal.
 In addition, 9 hurricanes were reported during the season, one more than average.
-An average number (3) of major hurricanes – Category 3 or higher on the Saffir-Simpson hurricane wind scale – was also reported.
+An average number (3) of major hurricanes – Category 3 or higher on the Saffir-Simpson hurricane wind scale—was also reported.

 The season began with the formation of Hurricane Agatha on May 22 and ended with the dissipation of Tropical Depression Twenty Five on October 25, spanning 147 days.
 Although it was nearly two weeks shorter than the 1985 Pacific hurricane season, the season was six days longer than average.
 The EPHC issued 406 tropical cyclone advisories, which were issued four times a day at 0000, 0600, 1200, and 1800 UTC.
 In 1986, hurricane hunters flew into three storms; Newton, Roslyn, and Estelle.
 In Newton, the National Oceanic and Atmospheric Administration (NOAA) conducted environmental research in the cyclone.
 In addition, the National Weather Service Field Service Station provided the East Pacific with excellent satellite coverage.